Dirt-e/Nutkicker_Release/README.md

 ### Nutkicker_Motion_Controller

-Motion cueing software to read motion data out of flightsims, or really ANY sim for that matter.
+Motion cueing software to read motion data out of simulators.
 The processed data can be used to drive a 6DOF Stewart-type platform.

-Beginners:
+#DCS:
 1. Copy LUA\Nutkicker_Export.lua to the [UserName]\Saved Games\DCS\Scripts\Hooks folder.
 Create the folders if they don't exist yet.
 2. Go to ..\Nutkicker_Motion_Controller\Nutkicker Motion Control Software\Builds\NMC_Development_Build and run "Nutkicker Motion Control Software".
 3. Click "Start Server" in the "Sim Connect" Window.
 The indicator will turn yellow.